 In many ways, purchasing real estate in Turkey is the safest investment you can make.
 As a result of rising tourism, Turkey’s real estate business has grown.
 Foreigners have also found Turkey to be a popular retirement location.

 Turkey introduced citizenship by investment scheme in 2016.
 Either through real estate acquisition, capital transfer, or job creation, you might be eligible to get a Turkish passport.

 Real estate acquisition has been the most popular route under Turkish citizenship by investment program.
-It’s also the cheapest option: When you buy the property of minimum worth of $250,000 you and your family can get Turkish citizenship.
+It’s also the cheapest option: When you buy the property for a minimum worth of $400,000 you and your family can get Turkish citizenship.

 Turkey is a beautiful and unique country, which is filled with history, culture, and heritage.
 But that’s not the only thing for which this country is known.
 Turkey offers many investment opportunities for investors across the globe.
 You will surely come across many other benefits when you think of investing within Turkish soil.
 Apart from that, you must always check out the type of investment options available for you to choose the one that matches your requirements and needs.